-Annually in the United States, a popular estimate is that approximately 4.5 million people are bitten by dogs, and many victims are children.
-Educating children and their parents about dog bite prevention is absolutely the best way to lessen the risk of dog bite injury to children and adults.
+Annually in the United States, a widely used estimate is that approximately 4.5 million people are bitten by dogs, and many victims are children.
+Hence, educating children and their parents about dog bite safety techniques is needed to reduce the risk of dog bite injury to both children and adults alike.

 Information about dog bite prevention is now widely available from many different sites on the internet.
 For example, from the American Veterinary Medical Association, and not surprisingly from organizations which stand to lose the most financially, such as insurance carriers.
 Below I offer a non-exhaustive list of preventative steps that may be taken by parents, landlords, and dog owners.
-If the selected preemptive steps are employed, either alone or in combination, the number of people attacked and bitten by dogs could well significantly lessen.
+If the selected preemptive steps are employed, either alone or in combination, the number of people attacked and bitten by dogs will likely lessen significantly.

 Two important caveats must be considered:

-- Caveat 2.
-Despite one’s effort at employing dog bite preventive safeguards, if any particular dog is sufficiently provoked to bite or motivated to bite (in the absence of provocation), then safeguards will not prevent the dog from biting.
-Provocation can take many forms, and a dog’s motivation to bite varies tremendously between individuals.
-Factors related to each of these variables are discussed elsewhere on this website.
+• Caveat 2.
+Despite one’s effort at employing dog bite preventive safeguards, if any particular dog is sufficiently motivated to bite (perhaps because of provocation), then safeguards will not prevent the dog from biting.
+A dog’s motivation to bite varies according to the individual and according to circumstances present at the time of the incident.
+Factors affecting dog bite probability are discussed elsewhere on this website.

 Dog bite prevention for children

-- Parents should instruct children not to approach and interact with dogs they do not know that well, particularly in certain circumstances such as when a dog is feeding, when a dog in in possession of a coveted object such a bone or something that it has stolen, or when a dog is resting or sleeping;
+• Parents should instruct children not to approach and interact with dogs they do not know that well, particularly in certain circumstances such as when a dog is feeding, when a dog is in possession of a coveted object such a bone or something that it has stolen, when a strange dog on its own territory or when a dog is resting or sleeping;

-- Both children and adults should be cautious around a dog who is chained until indication is received from the dog itself (i.e. through it’s behavior) or from the owner that the dog will not bite or act aggressively;
+• Both children and adults should be cautious around a dog who is chained until an indication is received from the dog itself (i.e. through its behavior) or from the owner that the dog will not bite or act aggressively;

 Dog bite prevention for dog owners